vintage-maeve/mimir/docs/sources/mimir/operators-guide/run-production-environment/production-tips/index.md

 ### Ensure caching is enabled

-The Querier supports caching to reduce the number API requests to the long-term storage.
+The querier supports caching to reduce the number API requests to the long-term storage.

 We recommend enabling caching in the querier.
 For more information about configuring the cache, refer to [querier]({{< relref "../../architecture/components/querier.md" >}}).